This Discussion channel is currently closed.

 Default_avatar

-David Swanson over 8 years ago
+David Swanson almost 9 years ago

 comment...I have a simple response to the desire of Excel to charge more over a three year period.
 Why have they been promoting less use in both gas and electric.
 Getting the consumer to use better furnaces etc. And now they want to increase the rates.
 Something not right with that picture.